reveal/revealjs.com/site/content/markup.md

 </html>
 ```

-The presentation markup hierarchy needs to be `.reveal > .slides > section` where the `section` represents one slide and can be repeated indefinitely.
-If you place multiple `section` elements inside of another `section` they will be shown as vertical slides.
+The presentation markup hierarchy needs to be `.reveal > .slides > section` where the `section` element represents one slide and can be repeated indefinitely.

+If you place multiple `section` elements inside of another `section` they will be shown as [vertical slides](/features/vertical-slides).
 The first of the vertical slides is the "root" of the others (at the top), and will be included in the horizontal sequence.
 For example:

 ```html
 <div class="reveal">